michaelgmz/MRes-2020DS-Project2/README.md

 Programs are ran locally on Windows 10, Intel(R) Core(TM) i7-8565U CPU @ 1.80GHz, RAM 8.00GB.\
 Deep learning codes are connected to HPC based on NVIDIA Tesla K80 GPU with 24GB memory.\
 \
-Multiple object tracking is based on [SORT](https://github.com/abewley/sort), codes are revised and acknowledged approriately to fulfill project needs.\
+Multiple object tracking is based on [SORT](https://github.com/abewley/sort), codes are revised and acknowledged approriately inside thesis to fulfill project needs.\
 \
 Uploaded codes contains all the scripts in this project ranging from, data pre-processing, extraction, cleaning, cell trajectory tracking, migration and interaction analysis, to reproducible data visualisation (raw data excluded due to the nature of the experiment).